AhmadMalikIsran/PyWebLite/README.md

 - **Error Handling**: Provide graceful error pages for a user-friendly experience.
 - **Security Features**: Implement security measures like XSS and CSRF protection.

-## Acknowledgements

-PyWebLite's capabilities have impressed professors and mentors, showcasing the talent and potential of its young creator.
-The project has received compliments from individuals in the academic community, encouraging the continued development and exploration of web technologies.

-## Getting Started

-To get started with PyWebLite, follow the instructions in the main repository.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.